In this article

 L-glutamine is an amino acid that the body naturally creates.
 Significant amounts of alcohol can affect how l-glutamine is synthesized and absorbed in the body.

-Adding l-glutamine back into the body while trying to quit drinking can regulate your system’s chemistry.
-This can help manage alcohol cravings and lift your mood.
+Adding l-glutamine back into the body while trying to quit drinking is being explored as a way to help regulate the body’s chemistry, help manage alcohol cravings, reduce the symptoms of alcohol withdrawal, and improve moods.

 Detoxing at home without medication can be dangerous.
 This is especially true for those who do not understand the risks that come with alcohol withdrawal.